abhishektaneja/lingoda-teacher-review/README.md

 # Lingoda Review Extension

 A simple Chrome extension that allows users to rate Lingoda classes and teachers.
 You can leave a review with a rating (out of 5 stars) and a note, then view your reviews while booking future classes.
+I build this extension to help me find the best teachers while booking classes, since lingoda doesn't offer such a feature.

 ## Features